Community environmental restoration

-The number of environmental restoration groups in the district increased from 13 in 2005 to 22 in 2012, reflecting a dramatic rise in voluntary environmental work.
-These groups are working to replant stream and river banks, and coastal dunes.
+There's been a dramatic rise in voluntary environmental work locally, with groups working to replant stream and river banks, and coastal dunes.

 Waimeha Lagoon – formed when the Waimeha Swamp was drained and blocked in the 1970s.
 The 8.4 hectare reserve is being restored by the Waimeha Restoration Group through planting and weed and pest animal control.
 The site hosts a range of wildlife, including paradise ducks, royal spoonbills and eels.